Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

 \subsubsection{Afterglow detection}

 The major critical difference between O5 and XG is the distance of the detected BNS mergers.
-The distances of BNS mergers detectable in GWs during O5 range up to 7 Gpc (see Figure \ref{fig:redshift} for redshift or Figures \ref{fig:O5detectionsJWST} and \ref{fig:XGdetectionsJWST} for luminosity distance), but are highly concentrated within 1.5 Gpc (90\% CL), while the distances for the GW detectable BNS mergers in the next-generation simulations range up to 13 Gpc, and are more concentrated within 11 Gpc (90\% CL).
+The distances of BNS mergers detectable in GWs during O5 range up through 20 Gpc (see Figure \ref{fig:redshift} for redshift or Figures \ref{fig:O5detectionsJWST} and \ref{fig:XGdetectionsJWST} for luminosity distance), but are highly concentrated within 2.5 Gpc, while the distances for the GW detectable BNS mergers in the next-generation simulations range up through 20 Gpc, and are more evenly distributed throughout the entire range.
 This is reflected in Figures \ref{fluxthVthCplot} and \ref{fluxtimeplot} where the distribution of peak fluxes for XG afterglows is shifted to smaller values compared to O5; this is a distance dependent shift and independent of viewing angle.
 Therefore, the detected afterglows are concentrated to smaller viewing angles, as shown in Figure \ref{fig:XGdetectionsJWST} where the majority of detections are obviously concentrated to within $14$ deg ($0.25$ rad).
 The further distance of XG events means that the currently active EM telescopes we are considering in this study will not be able to pick up the fainter signals from the most distant events.
-As the next-generation instruments (e.g., ngVLA, \textit{Athena}, \textit{Lynx}) are more sensitive to fainter signals (signals from more distant events), we are still capable of detecting this distribution.
+As the next-generation instruments (e.g., ngVLA, SKA, \textit{NewAthena}, \textit{Lynx}) are more sensitive to fainter signals (signals from more distant events), we are still capable of detecting this distribution.
 However, this is one reason we see lower detection rates overall, across all telescopes, for the next-generation simulations.
-The detection of the afterglows of BNS mergers in this era will require rapid ToO response (e.g., \textit{Athena}) and this should be a key goal for facilities over the next decade.
+The detection of the afterglows of BNS mergers in this era will require rapid ToO response (e.g., \textit{NewAthena}) and this should be a key goal for facilities over the next decade.